jdereg/json-command-servlet/README.md

 The method will be called, and then the return value from the method will be written in JSON format, like this:

-{"status":true,"result": [result value in JSON]}   # Result not in array brackets unless result is array
+{"status":true,"data": [result value in JSON]}   # Result not in array brackets unless result is array

 where 'status' is true if the method called returned without exception, otherwise 'status' is false.
 The 'result' is the JSON string-ified version of the method's return value.
 If the method throws an exception, the exception